 We will share additional updates to the migration path as the updates become available.

-When Python 3 was first announced in 2009, a number of
+When Python 3 was first released in 2008,

 were introduced to the language.
 These changes range from easily manageable